 TRACES is the EU's official digital platform that monitors and certifies certain products to ensure safety, traceability, and regulatory compliance.
 This is where the DDS gets submitted.

 Currently, the platform is undergoing an overhaul to improve processing capacity and resilience.
-The following timeline and adjustments are announced:
+The following timeline and adjustments have been announced:

 Perhaps most important is what hasn’t changed: the implementation deadlines.